 Following wide consultation, the result is the Armed Forces (Flexible Working) Act 2018.

-That’s especially important in view of the smaller pool of 16-24 year-olds we expect to be recruiting from over the next few years.
+That’s especially important in view of the smaller pool of 16 to 24 year olds we expect to be recruiting from over the next few years.

 Forces Medicine – Optimism for Future